mattermost/docs/source/welcome/team-keyboard-shortcuts.rst

 .. include:: ../_static/badges/allplans-cloud-selfhosted.rst
   :start-after: :nosearch:

-Keyboard shortcuts for Mattermost teams help you make a more efficient use of your keyboard.
+Keyboard shortcuts for Mattermost teams help you make a more efficient use of your keyboard when using Mattermost in a web browser or the desktop app.

 .. tip::